zabbix/zabbix/templates/cloud/gcp/README.md

 ## Setup

-This template will be automatically connected to discovered entities with all required parameters pre-defined.
+This template will be automatically connected to discovered entities with all their required parameters pre-defined.

 ### Macros used